ska-telescope/ska-ost-osd-ui/docs/src/index.rst

-SKAO OSO Observation Execution Tool
+SKAO OST Observatory Static Data UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Observation Execution Tool UI (OET UI) is  a web Interface towards a Scheduling tool MVP which is a user-friendly UI for selection and execution of an SBD on a specific subarray.
+This project is the User Interface for the Observatory Static Data (OSD).
+In its simplest form OSD consists of a set of science domain configuration files that are required by the OSO tools.
+These configuration files hold slowly changing information that is used to configure the science domain behavior of each tool.
+E.g. tools such as the PPT and ODT can use the information for constructing GUIs and validating setups, the Planning Tool can use it to inform itself of the capabilities available.
+The idea of OSD is to provide a single source of truth for these data.

-For instructions on developing the OET UI, see the `README <https://gitlab.com/ska-telescope/oso/ska-ost-osd-ui/-/blob/main/README.md>`_
+For instructions on developing the OSD UI, see the `README <https://gitlab.com/ska-telescope/ost/ska-ost-osd-ui/-/blob/main/README.md>`_

-A REST layer makes the Python API for the script execution engine available
-via REST over HTTP.
-This project also contains a command line client to allow
-users to submit script execution requests to a remote OET backend.

-.. admonition:: REACT_APP_USE_LOCAL_DATA

-    This is an option to turn on/off the API call and instead use mocked data.
+For instructions on rest api for OSD backend, see the `REST API <https://developer.skao.int/projects/ska-ost-osd/en/latest/api/osd/guide.html#endpoints>`_

 .. figure:: /images/osoWorkFlow.jpg
    :width: 100%